MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/sync/azure-mobile-apps.md

 ---
 title: "Synchronizing Offline Data with Azure Mobile Apps"
-description: "Offline sync allows users to interact with a mobile application, viewing, adding, or modifying data, even where there isn't a network connection.
-Changes are stored in a local database, and once the device is online, the changes can be synced with the Azure Mobile Apps instance.
-This article explains how to add offline sync functionality to a Xamarin.Forms application." ms.prod: xamarin ms.assetid: DBB343B0-2709-4C20-A669-5522B9956D9B ms.technology: xamarin-forms
+description: "This article explains how to add offline sync functionality to a Xamarin.Forms application that consumes an Azure Mobile Apps backend." ms.prod: xamarin ms.assetid: DBB343B0-2709-4C20-A669-5522B9956D9B ms.technology: xamarin-forms